-The regression with base on Reddit data (Table 4 in the Appendix) showed that active uses of this verb are significantly more likely to take off than passive uses, and the difference is very large ( $\beta = 1.96$ , p < .001; for comparison, the effect size of real time is $\beta = .05$ per year).
+The regression with base on Reddit data showed that active uses of this verb are significantly more likely to take off than passive uses, and the difference is very large ( $\beta = 1.96$ , p < .001; for comparison, the effect size of real time is $\beta = .05$ per year).
 Other morphosyntactic effects did not substantially improve the model and were not added.
-The base model for COCA (Table 7 in the off never occurs even once in passive uses of base with an adverbial intervener, whereas in active uses and in passive uses without an intervener, off is merely very rare.
+The base model for COCA does not include this factor, because it is categorical in the COCA data: off never occurs in passive uses of basewith an adverbial intervener, whereas in active uses and in passive uses without an intervener, off is merely very rare.